Trevor Insley: 1999

 The 1999 season saw Insley rewrite several school and national records.
 On November 6, 1999, in a loss against Idaho, Insley broke the all-time receiving yards record with a 254-yard game.
 Insley accomplished this despite sustaining a concussion during a punt return which took place during the first quarter.

 Ultimately, the senior Insley totaled 2,060 yards receiving, a single season Division I-A record that has yet to be surpassed.
 Insley is the only player in NCAA Division I football history to eclipse 2,000 receiving yards in a single season.
 He was the second individual in all NCAA divisions to reach this threshold; Scott Pingel posted over 2,100 single season receiving yards at the Division III level of competition in 1998.
 This earned him All-American honors from the Associated Press and Sporting News.
 At the conclusion of his collegiate career, Insley held the all time Division I-A records for total yards receiving and total receptions.
 His 298 catches were only three short of Jerry Rice's NCAA Division I record for most career receptions.

+Insley was named as a Fred Biletnikoff Award finalist at the end of the season.